KATC14/Picarto-Python-tkinter-Interface/README.md

 you will get a link back that looks like this https://picarto.tv/YOUR_CHANNEL#access_token=TOKEN_HERE&token_type=Bearer&expires_in=1296000

 the token will expire every 15 days and need to be refreshed

+#
+variable MissingNames: for channels that have deactivated their account (unknown if it still works)

+variable StandoutNames: for channels you want to stand out

+when switching pages the picarto api acts strange and gives overlapping channels overlapped channels are shown in cyan